galactic2005/PEModUtils/Documentation/apicompatible.md

-# apicompatibleutil
+# apicompatible

 ## Usage

-*apicompatibleutil* is a module used to make compatibility easier between different versions of PE.
+*apicompatible* is a module used to make compatibility easier between different versions of Pysch Engine.

-This module can be used not only for compatibility for older versions of PE, but also newer versions when they release by updating this module.
+This module is used for both compatibility with older versions of Psych Engine, alongside newer versions when they come out and this module is updated accordingly.

-Note that this module does not promise nor provides 100% compatibility, especially with complex scripts or of scripts that rely on newer content not present in older versions.
+> Note that this module does not promise nor provides 100% compatibility, especially with complex scripts or of scripts that rely on newer content not present in older versions (object functions, RGB note colors, etc..)

 ## Variables